List – 22 Marketplaces Where You Can Buy and Sell Patents

 According to their website, the annual cost of membership of patent library is roughly the same as the cost of prosecuting a single US patent.
 Got thousands to spare?
-As they say good things come at a cost.
+As they say, good things come at a cost.

 List of Patent Brokerage Market Places

-A successor of Ocean Tomo Transactions, ICAP Patent Brokerage has been around since 2006 and has held numerous auctions across US and Europe.
+A successor of Ocean Tomo Transactions, ICAP Patent Brokerage has been around since 2006 and has held numerous auctions across the US and Europe.

 Just like its predecessor, ICAP post holding an auction, publishes about the same in digital media, in form of promotions or advertisements.
 Buyers have the option to privately buy patents or publicly bid for it during an auction.

-Once the auction is complete, buyers have to pay a 10% premium along with bid amount.
+Once the auction is complete, buyers have to pay a 10% premium along with the bid amount.
 Sellers?
 They pay a commission based on terms of the contract.

 Primarily a patent brokerage firm, IP Offerings follows an in-depth analysis and marketing process post submission of a patent by a seller.

-There are no front costs involved, as IP offerings work on a contingency basis.
+There are no front costs involved, as IP Offerings work on a contingency basis.
 Post a successful sale, IP Offerings are paid by the sellers, a pre-decided percentage share in the revenue generated.